btrettel/plint/README.md

 - When the end of a new element is not detected, add `}` after the element.
 - When the end of an element previously introduced is not detected, add `]` after the element.
 - Alternatively, if you want plint to automatically determine which type of element is ending, use `|`.
+- Claim elements previously introduced are automatically marked.
+For example, if a claim states "a widget", this will be interpreted as `a {widget}`. plint will then automatically interpret "the widget" as `the [widget]` in the claim being analyzed and its dependents.
+If desired, automatic marking can be disabled with the `--manual-marking` command line argument.
 - When an article should not create an element, add `#` to the beginning of that word.
 For terms that introduce multiple elements that contain multiple words (like "at least one"), it is necessary to place the `#` not at the first term (for example: `at #least one`) for the moment.
 - When a claim element was introduced properly as a singular element but later referred to as plural, the character `!` can be used to erase the plural.
 For example, `[expected traffic delays!;` will be interpreted as `[expected traffic delay];`.
+More broadly, `!` simply removes the character preceding it.
 - Sometimes getting plint to properly parse claim elements requires adding text.
 Text put between backticks (`` ` ``) will be added to the claim for the antecedent basis check but not used otherwise.
 Here are some examples:
     - The limitation "upper and lower nozzles" should introduce an "upper nozzle" and a "lower nozzle".
 So, "upper and lower nozzles" could be marked as `` {upper `nozzle| `and {lower nozzles!| ``.
-    - Sometimes claim elements are introduced properly as a plural element but later referred in plural.
+    - Sometimes claim elements are introduced properly as a plural element but later referred to as singular.
 For example, a claim may introduce "adjacent TMEs" but later refer to "each adjacent TME".
 The latter can be marked as `` each {adjacent TME`s`| `` to add the plural for the antecedent basis checker.
 - Sometimes claim elements contain a semi-colon, comma, or colon.
 For example, a claim may introduce "a fully deployed, closed position".
 The comma can be ignored by adding `~` after it: `a fully deployed,~ closed position|`.
-- Claim elements previously introduced are automatically marked.
-For example, if a claim states "a widget", this will be interpreted as `a {widget}`. plint will then automatically interpret "the widget" as `the {widget}`.
-If desired, automatic marking can be disabled with the `--manual-marking` command line argument.

 See [demo-claims.txt](demo-claims.txt) below for the basic notation (`|`) in use.